yusufaine/apple-notifier/assets/devlog.md

 #### Version 2: Lazy updates

 > [!NOTE]
-> This version is currently in development as of [30e8b0b](https://github.com/yusufaine/apple-notifier/pull/2).
+> This is in production!

 ```mermaid
 sequenceDiagram